 Click the tweet below to see more close-up details.

 Such a shame cameras were not what they are today.
 I always thought Princess Anne's wedding dress was plain with no embellishment – but it has beading and pleats! pic.twitter.com/aLk5VKiz6C

-Anne’s gown featured a flowing seven foot train and and light veil worn with Queen Mary’s fringe tiara, her great-great grandmother.
-This is the same that Princess Elizabeth wore in 1947.
+Anne’s gown featured a flowing seven foot train and and light veil worn with the fringe tiara from her great-great grandmother, Queen Mary -this is the same that Princess Elizabeth wore in 1947.

 For her second wedding to Sir Tim, Anne wore a very simple short dress for the ceremony in Scotland on 12th December 1992.
 It had long (but not flared!) sleeves, a pencil fit design, and another high-neckline, with fold detail.
 Quite the difference!